What it ultimately boils down to. In theory. But since it's so much fun to argue...

 Megami Tensei I & Megami Tensei II feature alignments along the axis of Good-Neutral-Evil.

 Shin Megami Tensei I features an alignment system along the axis of Law-Neutral-Chaos — Light-Neutral-Dark is not actually a Good-Neutral-Evil axis in the traditional sense, instead representing the mythological reputation of the entity in question as something to be revered or reviled; the original manual describes Light as "closer to a god" and Dark as "closer to a demon."
 It is the earliest known videogame to have an alignment system that directly affects the direction of the storyline and which of the Multiple Endings the player is given, through the choices and actions the player makes that alter the player character's alignment.
 Shin Megami Tensei II uses the same kind of alignment system.
-In both cases, the main character is Light-aligned and ostensibly a good guy; his actions on the Order Versus Chaos axis determine the ending, and the game does not take a stand on which path is best, though I picks a canonical path to set up II.
-It's the Neutral path, but Law gains dominance by the beginning of II.
+In both cases, the main character is Light-aligned and ostensibly a good guy; his actions on the Order Versus Chaos axis determine the ending, and the game does not take a stand on which path is best.

 In Shin Megami Tensei III: Nocturne the previous system of alignment is discarded in favour of three specific philosophies: Shijima (which is closest to Law, except that the Knight Templar tendencies take a different form), Musabi (Neutral, focusing on individuality and freedom of choice) and Yosuga (Chaos with a heavy dose of the elitism that Law was previously known for).
 Also, there's screwing them all and either returning the world to the way it used to be, or leaving the Vortex World the way it is, and in the Maniax edition, True Demon, in which you say "fuck that noise," give up your leftover humanity and join Lucifer's army in order to take out God and keep this stuff from happening over and over again